Cells in a human body are of different types based on their structure and function.

 f) Blood cells

-These are quite interesting cells and they are never attached.
-Blood cells freely flow in the liquid blood.
-Some of them are not alive (RBC‘s), while others are alive and have varied shapes like WBC, platelets (spindle shape).
-Further, these WBC’s are of different types.
+- Further, these WBCs are of different types.
 Of them, macrophages can eat (gulp) any foreign particle like bacteria in the body.
 Hence they are body defense cells.

-g) Islets of Pancreas
+g) Islets of the Pancreas

-These cells secrete pancreatic hormones like insulin and glucagon.
-There are a total of 5 types.
+- There are a total of 5 types.
 Check out pancreatic cells for details.

 h) Hepatocytes

-These cells are present in the liver and constitute 80% of its mass.
+- These cells are present in the liver and constitute 80% of its mass.
 They are involved in the breakdown of toxins like drugs and other waste materials.
-The cells are large with many mitochondria and abundant endoplasmic reticulum to help in liver function.
-Unlike other body cells, they are the only ones that can regenerate.

 i) Kupffer cells

-These cells are located in the liver and are modified macrophage cells.
+- These cells are located in the liver and are modified macrophage cells.
 They destroy the old and worn-out red blood cells in the liver.

 J) Goblet cells

-These cells are dispersed in the inner layer of the small intestine and they secrete mucus.
+- These cells are dispersed in the inner layer of the small intestine, and they secrete mucus.

 K) Paneth cells

-Paneth cells are also found in intestinal linings.
-They secrete anti-microbial proteins and help in defense against pathogens in the intestine.
+- They secrete anti-microbial proteins and help in defense against pathogens in the intestine.

 L) Mesangial cells

-These cells are found in the glomerulus of the nephron in between the capillary loop.
-These cells help to remove trapped residues so as to keep the filter free of clogging.
+- These cells are found in the glomerulus of the nephron in between the capillary loop.

 wow who knew learning about cells are complicated, but thanks anyway it’s really helped in my homework and examination.